alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 On success, `Bind` passes the inner value to the next step.
 On failure, it returns the same `Error` value unchanged and skips later steps, so your business logic does not have to repeat that control flow.

-> **Note:** You may also see this called "railway switching", "bypassing", "error propagation", or "fail-fast".
+> **Note:** You may also see this called "Railway Oriented Programming (ROP)", "bypassing", "error propagation", or "fail-fast".

 In F#, this approach is more idiomatic.
 In C#, I use it selectively: mainly when several operations can fail and I want expected failures visible in the return type.
 For isolated parsing or validation code, `Try*` APIs or exceptions handled once at the application boundary are often clearer.